Fennzo/Coronavirus-Update-desktop/README.md

 # Coronavirus-Update
-A simple program that automatically updates Coronavirus data with total infected, total deaths and population of the world and of each country.
+A desktop program that automatically updates Coronavirus data with total infected, total deaths and population of the world and of each country.

 Implemented GUI with scene builder